 - The amount of invested capital

 - If labor and education markets are affected by your business

 - The profitability of the startup

-Keep in mind that you will most likely need to sell your product or service to the local market unless you are creating a location-independent online business.
-Before you start is recommended to take some legal advice from the local layer.
+Keep in mind that you will most likely need to sell your product or service to the local market unless you create a location-independent online business.
+Before taking any step further, it’s recommended to take some legal advice from the local lawyer.

 There are a few options on how you can work for yourself:

 - Freelancer (Freiberufler)

 As you know, freelancers are self-employed, independent, and offer some services, often working on several jobs for multiple clients at the time.

 Freiberuf is characterized as a qualified, independent profession where you are an expert in.
 But not every freelancer is a Freiberufler!
 Life in Germany is much easier for freelancers than for business owners.